Advertising Specifications for Communication Matters

 - For advert sizes and specifications, click here.

 - Send all articles and any questions to firstname.lastname@example.org

 In 2013, the New Zealand Journal of Speech, Language Therapy transitioned into a new publication with the title: “Speech, Language and Hearing” (SLH).
 This publication is the official journal of the NZSTA.

 The journal is published by Taylor & Francis, a leading publisher of academic and professional journals and provides members with a high quality scientific, and clinically relevant, journal.

 The journal is published four times per year and members can access the journal through the members’ only section of the website.
-Professor Michael Robb serves as Editor-in-Chief of SLH and NZSTA has members placed on the Editorial Board.
+Dr Anna Miles serves as Editor-in-Chief of SLH and NZSTA also has members placed on the Editorial Board.
 These members are involved in the peer reviewing of manuscripts submitted for publication.
 There is also an archive of several past issues of the New Zealand Journal of Speech-Language Therapy to guarantee that the legacy of our previous publication lives on.